cpcwood/gitlab-kubernetes-with-ci/README.md

 ### Kubernetes Cluster

-The GitLab application in this repository is configured to deploy to a Kubernetes using helm.
+The GitLab application in this repository is configured to deploy to a Kubernetes using [Helm](https://helm.sh/).
 Please ensure you have a Kubernetes cluster created with at least 2 nodes and the configuration file located on your local machine at `~/.kube/config`.

 The application will deploy to the `gitlab` namespace in the default cluster.